gwiam/awt_atoyom/porting_player_control.md

     - original implementation seems nonsensicle
 - since physics interpolation doesn't exist in Godot 4 maybe I don't need to worry about it
 - flick animation doesn't play, maybe it needs some adjustment?
+- could be that heldObjectRigidBody is obsolete because the bullet IS the rigidbody in Godot and is not a property like in Unity